eickler/rumsimop/README.md

 ## Next steps

+- Agree with myself to use either OTLP_ENDPOINT or OTLP_COLLECTOR.
 - Test if multiple simulations can run concurrently (i.e. client ID, device IDs, does this work?)
 - There is still a duplicate build on release, one for the PR merge of the release-please branch and one for the release itself.
 The first one should not be triggered.
 (Does not harm though.)
 - Add test cases